pR0Ps/PhotoFloat/README.md

     $ npm install
     $ npm run build

-#### Choose folder to serve files from

-You need to move these built web files to a different directory to serve from because the build folder gets cleaned out every build.

-    $ cp -R build/ /path/to/your/public_www/

 #### Generate the albums:

-Now in your public_www directory, let's make a folder for cache and a folder for the pictures:
+Now in your public directory, let's make a folder for cache and a folder for the pictures:

-    $ cd /path/to/your/public_www/
+    $ cd /path/to/PhotoFloat/web/public
     $ mkdir albums
     $ mkdir cache